Interprofessional education program accepting new health mentors

-The 2019-20 UBC Interprofessional Health Mentors Program is proud to...
+The UBC Interprofessional Health Mentors program is looking for new...

 Along with Dr. Dermot Kelleher, Vice-President Health, I am delighted to announce the appointment of Dr. Kimberlyn McGrail as the new Director of Research for UBC Health, in the portfolio of the Vice-President Health, effective January 1, 2020.